How it works

 Getting started

-Five steps from zero to your first automated review-and-fix loop.
+Five steps from zero to your first automated PR review.

 - 1